Why You’ve Got A Dog Coughing & Gagging Its Head Off

 - If there’s a gradual (or even sharp) dip in your dog’s daily activity – which might signal they’re sick, injured, or in pain.

-All of which can help you have a more productive conversation with your vet – and save a ton of time, energy, and money you might otherwise have spent on treating your dog’s condition over preventing it.
+All of which can help you have a more productive conversation with your vet – and help you avoid a hefty, thoroughly preventable bill.

 Are there some home remedies for my dog’s cough?